aws-samples/aws-analytics-reference-architecture/core/API.md

 ---

-### PartitionedDataset <a name="PartitionedDataset" id="aws-analytics-reference-architecture.PartitionedDataset"></a>
+### PreparedDataset <a name="PreparedDataset" id="aws-analytics-reference-architecture.PreparedDataset"></a>

-PartitionedDataset enum-like class providing pre-defined datasets metadata and custom dataset creation.
+PreparedDataset enum-like class providing pre-defined datasets metadata and custom dataset creation.

-PartitionDataset has following properties:
+PreparedDataset has following properties:

-1. Data is partitioned by timestamp (in seconds).
+1. Data is partitioned by timestamp (a range in seconds).
 Each folder stores data within a given range.
-There is no constraint on how long the timestange range can be.
-But each file must not be larger tahn 100MB.
+There is no constraint on how long the timestamp range can be.
+But each file must not be larger than 100MB.
+The available PreparedDatasets have a timestamp range that fit the total dataset time range (see each dataset documentation below) to avoid having too many partitions.
 Here is an example:
 |- time_range_start=16000000000
     |- file1.csv 100MB